<- Madeen Blog

 Issuer terms are authoritative.
 Before applying for a new card or moving autopay, verify current rewards, annual fees, category lists, spending caps, payment exclusions, and provider fees on the issuer and utility provider pages.

-Is 5% cash back on utilities worth it if the provider charges a fee?
+Is 5% Cash Back on utilities worth it if the provider charges a fee?

-Five percent cash back is worth it only when the net reward remains positive after the processing fee.
+Five percent Cash Back is worth it only when the net reward remains positive after the processing fee.
 If the utility charges 2.5% to pay by credit card, a 5% card nets about 2.5% before considering caps.
 A 2% card with the same fee loses money.

 U.S. Bank Cash+ is the highest-rate example here.
-U.S. Bank lists Home Utilities as a 5% Cash+ category and says Cash+ earns 5% cash back on the first $2,000 in combined eligible purchases each quarter on two categories you choose.
+U.S. Bank lists Home Utilities as a 5% Cash+ category and says Cash+ earns 5% Cash Back on the first $2,000 in combined eligible purchases each quarter on two categories you choose.
 U.S. Bank also says cardmembers must enroll each quarter, and purchases over the 5% cap earn 1%.

 The fee check is separate from issuer rewards.
 Discover’s utility-bill guidance notes that some utility companies charge a processing fee for credit card payments and that rewards should offset the cost.
 That is the key utility-bill test: reward rate minus payment fee, then compare the result with your no-fee payment option.